MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_checkpoints.md

 # Step 6: Experiment with checkpoints

-Now you have a running virtual machine!
-Hyper-V provides many tools to make it easier to save, move, and manage virtual machines.

-First, let's talk about checkpoints.

 Checkpoints are a helpful tool when you want to save the present state of a virtual machine before making a potentially risky change such as applying an update, installing software, or changing a setting.
 If the change causes issues, you can restore the checkpoint and go back.
-We'll walk through this in detail.

 There are two types of checkpoints:
 **Production checkpoints**: Used mainly on servers in production environments.